Day 1

 Distance 112km - Driving Time 1.5 hours

 Whakatane is one of the sunniest towns in New Zealand.
-Just offshore is White Island, a spectacular active volcano that can be visited by launch or helicopter.
+Just offshore is White Island, an active volcano that erupted in 2019, this can now only be visited by helicopter.
 Other Whakatane attractions include the museum, an observatory and Maori historical sites.
 In summer, dolphin swimming is the thing to do.

 Day 4